rakeshcsit/pdi-health/README.md

 show priority of instructors to audit based on tiers on the instructor page

 make sure audit params match audit form params

+move the overall and engagement to the top

+encourage compliments -> maybe have a section on compliments and have that at the very top

+1. on form for audit -> show lp link text but cut out https://github.com/coding-boot-camp/FullStack-Lesson-Plans/tree/master/02-lesson-plans/

 1. put in tiers for instructors_url
 3. put in audit dates next to instructors